-Net cash provided by operating activities was \$960.9 million for the first 16 weeks of fiscal 2024 compared to \$838.3 million for the first 16 weeks of fiscal 2023.
-The increase in cash flow from operations compared to the first 16 weeks of fiscal 2023 was due to changes in working capital, primarily related to lower inventory, and less cash paid for taxes and interest, partially offset by a decrease in Adjusted EBITDA and higher Merger-related costs during the first 16 weeks of fiscal 2024.
+Net cash provided by operating activities was \$960.9 million \$1,374.1 million for the first 16 28 weeks of fiscal 2024 compared to \$838.3 million \$1,347.9 million for the first 16 28 weeks of fiscal 2023.
+The increase change in cash flow from operations compared to the first 16 28 weeks of fiscal 2023 was due to changes in working capital, primarily related to lower inventory, a decrease in multiemployer pension withdrawal liability payments and less cash paid for taxes and interest, partially offset by a decrease in Adjusted EBITDA, and higher Merger-related costs and an increase in contributions to our defined benefit pension plans during the first 16 28 weeks of fiscal 2024.